DePaul University Student Financial Accounts > FAQ >

 The ways in which you may elect to receive your refund are listed below.
 You may change your payment option at any time with written notice to email@example.com.

 - By direct deposit into an existing financial account of your choice.
+Instructions for registering for direct deposit are copied below.

 - By direct deposit into a newly created financial account of your choice.
 Although it is not necessary to receive your refund, you may elect to participate in student banking services offered to DePaul students by PNC Bank.
 (Click here for more information.)
+The major features and commonly assessed fees associated with such an account can be viewed at pnc.com/vwstudentsummary.
+Instructions for registering for direct deposit are copied below.

 - By refunding the credit card you used to make an initial payment.